openshift-service-mesh/sail-operator/docs/ossm/ossm2-migration/cluster-wide/README.md

   > **_NOTE:_** Even with different versions of the proxies, the communication between services should work normally.

 #### Remove 2.6 control plane
-Once you are done with the migration of all workloads in your mesh, you can clean 2.6 control plane.
+Once you are done with the migration of all workloads in your mesh, you can remove your 2.6 control plane.

 > [!CAUTION]
 > Following steps will remove also all NetworkPolicies created by 2.6 control plane.
 Please make sure you are done with the [pre-migration checklist](../README.md#pre-migration-checklist)